BeycanPress/cryptopay-withdrawal-for-dokan/readme.txt

 == Installation ==

-1. Upload the entire `/dokan-cryptopay-withdrawal` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/cryptopay-withdrawal-for-dokan` directory to the `/wp-content/plugins/` directory.
-2. Activate Dokan - CryptoPay Withdrawal through the 'Plugins' menu in WordPress.
+2. Activate CryptoPay Withdrawal for Dokan through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==